You might already know that Google uses over 200 ranking factors in their algorithm…

 But what they do with that information is up for debate.
 Some say that a basic reading level will help you rank better because it will appeal to the masses.
 But others associate a basic reading level with content mills like Ezine Articles.

 50. Affiliate Links: Affiliate links themselves probably won’t hurt your rankings.
 But if you have too many, Google’s algorithm may pay closer attention to other quality signals to make sure you’re not a “thin affiliate site“.

 51. HTML errors/W3C validation: Lots of HTML errors or sloppy coding may be a sign of a poor quality site.
-While controversial, many in SEO think that a well-coded page is a weak quality signal.
+While controversial, many in SEO think that a well-coded page is uses as a quality signal.

 52. Domain Authority: All things being equal, a page on an authoritative domain will rank higher than a page on a domain with less authority.

 53. Page’s PageRank: Not perfectly correlated.
 But pages with lots of authority tend to outrank pages without much link authority.